ACCULAR

 ACCULAR is a family of artillery rockets developed and manufactured by Israel Military Industries (IMI) and used by Israel Defense Forces and international customers.
 It features 2 different calibers with a maximum range of 40 km with a 20–35 kg unitary penetration or controlled fragmentation warhead and accuracy of 10m CEP.

 The ACCULAR missiles can be launched by IMI's LYNX (MRL) launcher, as well as from a variety of other available launchers.

 AccuLAR-160

 A guided version and further development of the unguided LAR-160.

 AccuLAR-122

 In service in IDF, under the name Romach, with dedicated M270 MLRS launchers.
 Each launcher can fire 18 rockets within a minute.

 AccuLAR-122 can also be launched from IMI LYNX (MRL).
 It has a maximum range of 35 km and accuracy of 10m CEP.

+Operators

+Israel: Used by Israel Defense Forces.

+Greece: On order for the Hellenic Army.
+Reportedly 300 missiles.